Killaship/Codename-Spectrum/README.md

 Keep in mind all this is subject to change, especially since I rarely update the readme.

-IMPORTANT: The OS is 32 bit, and it targeted for legacy hardware.
+IMPORTANT: The OS is 32 bit, and is targeted for legacy hardware.
 Use a VM, preferably QEMU.

 # The 'main' branch is usually is a WIP, refer to Releases for stable versions.